InstructSI/instructsi.github.io/_pages/bmasb2024.md

 More info is available in the 1st announcement (published on 2024-09-17) ([English]({{ site.url }}{{ site.baseurl }}/assets/docs/2024-bmasb2024-1st_announcement-2024-09-17.pdf) and [Slovene]({{ site.url }}{{ site.baseurl }}/assets/docs/2024-bmasb2024-1_obvestilo-2024-09-17.pdf) version).

+**Please note:** Follow the communication channels (this website, mailing list of Slovenian Biochemical Society, and X social network) for updates and further announcements.
+{: .notice--warning}

 **Workshop is organised by the [Instruct.SI consortium](https://instruct-eric.si).**